 Optimist Youth Homes & Family Services is a (501-C-3) charitable non-profit organization

-established in 1906 and chartered in 1934, which provides culturally sensitive comprehensive
+established in 1906 and chartered in 1934, whose mission is to provide innovative and

-treatment, specialized education and support services to abused, neglected and at-risk youngsters
+individualized treatment, education and support services to children, young adults, and families to

-Council on Accreditation for Children and Family Services.
-(C.O.A.) and The Western Association
+Council on Accreditation for Children and Family Services (C.O.A.) and the Western Association of

 The major portion of funding (95%) is provided through contracts with county and state agencies

-corporations and friends of the agency.
+local Optimist clubs.
 Less than 10% of funds received are used for

+administrative overhead

-administrative overhead meaning over 90% of our funding is designated for service to children and
+meaning over 90% of our funding is designated for service to children and families.

 Sources of Referrals

-Los Angeles County Department of Children and Family Services, County Mental Health, schools,
+Los Angeles County Departments of Children and Family Services, and Mental Health, and

 Located on five acres of residential hillside property in Highland Park, a neighborhood in the